 The main differences to a gas bike is that you need to prepare for the charging process.
 Or get a replacement battery.
 If you plan to recharge the battery, make sure you have means to do so.
 Either find a plug or get a generator.
 Most cars or trucks do not have an outlet that can run the charger to recharge the battery.

-Next, let’s talk about how riding is different with electric dirt bikes.
+Next, let’s talk about how riding is different with the battery powered dirt bikes.

 How Riding Electric Models Differ From Gas Models

-Riding electric dirt bikes is different.
+Riding these electrified hybrid dirt bikes is different.
 Not only on the trails, but at camp and preparing for the ride days.
 Most noticeable areas are:

 - They use no clutch or gears which affects technical riding